 As you drive, your camper van will get dinged and scratched.
 When it does, the vehicle’s surface paint will be scraped away, exposing bare metal.
 If the bare metal is not treated in time, rust will begin to form.

-To prevent this, we carry a small can of Rust-o-leum spray paint.
-Whenever we see a scratch on our camper van with exposed metal, we spray a small amount into a plastic tray and use a cotton swab to dab some paint onto the metal.
+To prevent this, we carry a small can of Rust-o-oleum spray paint.
+Whenever we see a scratch with exposed metal on our camper van, we spray a small amount into a plastic tray and use a cotton swab to dab some paint onto the metal.
 Potential rust issue solved!

 Difficulty: N/A